 Known Limitations/Issues

 The global define MCD_MAX_NUM_CNTRS limits the number of containers that can be created (not including the CMC).
 This limit is currently set to 128, mainly to simplify the UI.
 The target for MCD_MAX_NUM_CNTRS is 65K.
 It appears that the current methods use global tables as well as per thread tables that are sized by this define.
 We may need to implement a different method of caching metadata in place of these static tables.

+The global define SDF_MAX_CONTAINERS in the protocol/action layers will also have to be increased.

 The size of the containers cannot be decreased.

+The null container id (FDF_NULL_CGUID) is defined as 0.

+Three containers are reserved for FDF use:

+CMC – cguid 1.
+Physical container metadata.

+VMC – cguid 2.
+Virtual container metadata.

+VDC – cguid 3.
+Virtual container data objects.

+65532 container ids are available for virtual containers.

 Stats and Logs